pineal/pineal.github.com/_posts/2014/2014-10-15-Dynamic-Programming.md

 **Case 1**

-If it is, value of the optimal solution = w_i + value of the optimal solution for the subproblem that consists only of compatible request with i.
+If it is, value of the optimal solution = $w_i$ + value of the optimal solution for the subproblem that consists only of compatible request with i.

 **Case 2**

 If it isn't. value of optimal solution = value of optimal solution without job i.

 Explore both paths recursively and find out which is optimal

-Value of optimal solution = $max[value for case 1, value for case 2]$
+Value of optimal solution = $max$[value for case 1, value for case 2]

-Sort request in order of non-decreasing finish time
+Sort request in order of non-decreasing finish time: $f_1≤f_2≤...f_n$

-$f_1≤f_2≤...f_n$

-Define p(j) for an interval j to be the largest index i<j such that interval i & j are disjoint
+Define $P(j)$ for an interval j to be the largest index i < j such that interval i & j are disjoint

-Def Let Oj denote the optimal solution to the problem consisting of requests {i...j}
+Def Let $\mathcal{O}(j)$ denote the optimal solution to the problem consisting of requests {i...j}

 Let $OPT(j)$ denote the value of $\mathcal{O}(j)$